 The scanning feature on a printer is very significant.
 You mostly think of a printer’s printing features, but you may scan more than you might think.
 For example, you may need to fax essential documents, copy pages from your child’s textbook, or even scan an old photograph.

-There are two types of scanners, flatbed or sheetfed.
+There are two types of scanners, flatbed and sheetfed.
 With a flatbed scanner, you want to find out the full-size format it can scan.
 Flatbed scanners usually provide better quality scans but take more time for multiple sheets.
 Also, they can accommodate thicker items like magazines.

 Alternatively, with sheetfed scanners, you should know if it has an Automatic Document Feeder (ADF) or duplex (double-sided) scanning.
 ADF scanning is much quicker for large projects.
 However, they are more prone to paper jams, so they aren’t recommended for fragile photographs.
 You’d also need to learn if the printer has fax or copy capabilities.